-Immunohistochemistry (IHC) testing is one of the standard tests completed on all surgically removed colon cancers at Huntsman Cancer Institute (HCI).
+Immunohistochemistry (IHC) testing is one of the standard tests completed on most surgically removed endometrial (uterine) cancers at Huntsman Cancer Institute (HCI).
+If your age is less than 65 years at the time of your endometrial cancer surgery, the tumor will be tested.
 IHC testing helps determine if you may have a hereditary form of cancer known as Lynch syndrome.
 This factsheet provides information about IHC testing and what the results could mean for you and your family.